enepomnyaschih/jwidget/doc/jwidget/index.md

 ### Binding

 jWidget binding modes.
-All options have shorthands in Core module, i.e. Binding.UPDATE can be imported separately as {UPDATE}.
+All options have shorthands, i.e. Binding.UPDATE can be imported separately as {UPDATE}.

 * UPDATE = 1
-	Bind invoker to argument.
+	Bind element attribute to property.

 		// Bind element value to property
 		this.own(val(el, property, UPDATE));

 	Always used as default binding.
-Hence, the next code is equivalent:
+Hence, the next code is almost equivalent:

 		this.own(val(el, property));

+	Please prefer the second approach, because the first one takes [jwidget/IProperty](IProperty.md) as an argument whereas [jwidget/Bindable](Bindable.md) is enough for the second one.
 * WATCH = 2
-	Bind argument to invoker.
+	Bind property to element attribute.

 		// Bind property to element value
 		this.own(val(el, property, WATCH));